psk264/shopping-cart/README.md

 5. Receipt is also stored in the file under receipts folder for easy viewing and printing ![receipt-price-per-pound-stored-in-file](https://user-images.githubusercontent.com/84349071/121815599-4bb69a00-cc45-11eb-9380-d5753f19eb05.png)
 6. Receipt is also emailed to the customer at their email address  ![receipt-sent-via-email](https://user-images.githubusercontent.com/84349071/121815602-4fe2b780-cc45-11eb-93f7-093d39415f74.png)

+This program is implemented with 2 appraoches:
+1. Approach 1 - Products data supports only price per item
+2. Approach 2 - Products data supports both quantity with price per pound and price per item
+**NOTE:** Both approach support all the capabilities mentioned above.

-There are 2 ways to play this game!
-To play using command line please use the script file [**_game.py_**](https://github.com/psk264/rock-paper-scissors-exercise/blob/main/game.py) and to play using GUI use the script file [**_game-with-gui.py_**](https://github.com/psk264/rock-paper-scissors-exercise/blob/main/game-with-gui.py) in following instructions.
+To launch the program in first mode with approach 1 using command line please use the script file [**_shopping-cart.py_**](https://github.com/psk264/shopping-cart/blob/main/shopping_cart.py) and to launch program in mode with approach 2 use the script file [**_shopping_cart_price_per_lb.py_**](https://github.com/psk264/shopping-cart/blob/main/shopping_cart_price_per_lb.py) in following instructions.

 ## Third-party Packages
 * [python-dotenv](https://pypi.org/project/python-dotenv/)